-Spirit Wear
+Spirit Wear - Every Friday!

-On designated Spirit days, students must wear their uniform pants, skirts, or jumpers.
-They may wear any HCS team attire (soccer, basketball, volleyball, intramurals, etc.), or spirit wear that has been purchased through HCS.
+Wear any HCS team attire (soccer, basketball, volleyball, intramurals, etc.), or spirit wear that has been purchased through HCS.
+Uniform pants, skirts or jumpers must be worn with the spirit wear.

 In 7th-12th grade, after the third dress code offense in a quarter, a lunch detention will be given.